wildfly-extras/wildfly-mcp/wildfly-chat-bot/README.md

 ![](img/chatbot-demo.png)

 By default the file `./mcp.json` is read.
-You can configure it with `-Dorg.wildfly.ai.chatbot.mcp.config=<path to file>`
+You can configure it with `-Dwildfly.chatbot.mcp.config.file=<path to file>`

 1) Build the WildFly MCP server located in `../wildfly-mcp-server` (The chat bot will use it in its [default mcp.json](mcp.json) configuration).